-Ron Peltier, the executive building Berkshire Hathaway Inc. (A)’s real-estate brokerage by acquisitions, said he expects a rebound in U.S. home sales as banks liquidate seized properties after settling foreclosure-misconduct claims.
+Ron Peltier, the executive building Berkshire Hathaway Inc. (A:US)’s real-estate brokerage by acquisitions, said he expects a rebound in U.S. home sales as banks liquidate seized properties after settling foreclosure-misconduct claims.

 “The banks still have very large numbers of distressed or foreclosed real estate inventory,” Peltier said.
 “They are now going to be making those properties available, and given the low inventories across markets, it’s probably a good time to be selling.”